Summer is well and truly here, and our trusty Jan Millward is ready with all the activities you need to keep you cool – and busy – this August.

 Afternoon tea: Organise a cream tea on the lawn and set up simple games, like putting a golf ball into a tin can, outdoor skittles, or even balloon tennis.

 Food Preparation: At this time of year, it is possible to buy large sacks of peas in their pods from supermarkets.
-Sit outside under an umbrella and shell the peas, or top and tail gooseberries and beans.
+Sit outside under an umbrella and shell the peas, or braod beans, or top and tail gooseberries.
 Reminisce about preserving food before everyone had freezers.
 Many will remember salting beans and pickling onions.

 Jan Millward has worked in care for the last 14 years, most of which she spent working as an activity coordinator in a home in Dorset with an outstanding CQC rating.
 She recently made the decision to go freelance and now works at numerous local homes offering activities sessions with a strong focus on reminiscence.
 She also recently joined The Daily Sparkle team in an essential capacity as an advisor, sharing her activities experiences and working with us to develop and improve our resources.